iazarny/gitember/ge-doc/docs/ge-intro.md

  * Mac
     * Download the DMG file from the Gitember website.
     * Open the DMG file and drag Gitember to your Applications folder.
+ * Linux
+    * Download the DEB package file
+    * Open it with application installer

 ## Quick start